Exploration of Seattle Kraken's Iceplex Proposal

 Background

-In late 2023, the Seattle Kraken reached out to the City of Kirkland to explore a potential iceplex facility in Kirkland.
+In late 2023, the Seattle Kraken reached out to the City of Kirkland to explore a potential Iceplex facility in Kirkland.
 After some preliminary exchanges and a formal proposal from the Kraken, City Council directed staff to continue the dialogue with the Kraken to understand the team's interests and how the project might benefit the Kirkland community as outlined by Council Resolution R-5645(PDF, 139KB).

 Frequently Asked Questions (under development)